yaolu93/blogstore/content/cv.md

 >  A Knowledge Enthusiast and ambitious Software Engineer with 3+ years of experience across various industry sectors.
 Including insurance, educational institution and IT.
 <br>
-Additionally has a good personality, adapts to different countries, multi-language, and diverse development environments.
+Additionally has a good personality and adapts to different countries, multi-language, and diverse development environments.
 <br>
 Always considering cohesion and optimizing software with design patterns and algorithms.

 <br>

-## ***TECHNICAL SKILLS AND EXPERTISE***
+## **TECHNICAL SKILLS AND EXPERTISE**
 ----------

 **Programming and Scripting Language**: JAVA, Python, Golang, SQL, LINUX SHELL SCRIPTING, JAVASCRIPT, HTML 5, CSS 3, XML.